-3.4 Dealing with Heterogeneous Data
+3.4.
+Dealing with heterogeneous data

 Due to the heterogeneity between applications, building a database of all recovered records represents a challenge.
 We refer to classical problems in data integration.
 Firstly, we encounter a schema-matching problem, where the same concept may be identified in different applications by differently named fields.
-Secondly, we may encounter a semanticmatching problem, where even fields with the same name can refer to data with distinct underlying meanings.
+Secondly, we may encounter a semantic-matching problem, where even fields with the same name can refer to data with distinct underlying meanings.
 Moreover, the metadata available in some application may be richer than that available in others.
-Thus, the identification of the minimal set of fields that can be successfully used for unveiling correlations between collected evidence is crucial for allowing RAMAS to execute data integration routines for providing better query support.
+Thus, the identification of the minimal set of fields that can be successfully used for unveiling correlations between collected evidence is crucial for allowing RA-MAS to execute data integration routines for providing better query support to digital investigators.